 Instructions for How to Make Sicilian Sardine Pasta

 1. Heat 1 tablespoon olive oil in large sauté pan over medium heat.
 Add panko breadcrumbs and crushed fennel seeds.
 Toss until everything is combined, coated with olive oil, and breadcrumbs are deep golden brown.
 Set aside breadcrumbs.

 2. Cook pasta in a very large pot of generously salted water according to package directions.
 Before draining pasta, reserve 1 cup of cooking water.

 3. Heat 2 tablespoons olive oil in same sauté pan over medium heat.
-Add onions, fennel, garlic and sauté until translucent and garlic is fragrant, about five minutes.
+Add onions, fresh fennel, garlic and sauté until translucent and garlic is fragrant, about five minutes.
 Do not let the garlic get dark.

 4. Add anchovies and stir until they dissolve into the onion, fennel and garlic mixture.
 Bring to a boil, then simmer until the wine is reduced by half, about 3 minutes.

 5. Add the sardines and walnuts to the sauté pan.
 Stir, using wooden spoon to gently break up the sardines.

 6. Add the cooked pasta and 2 tablespoons of pasta cooking water to the pan and toss to coat the pasta with the sardines.
 Add more water 1 tablespoon at a time to emulsify the sauce if needed.

 7. Once the pasta is completely coated with the sauce, add lemon zest and half the breadcrumbs and toss again until evenly distributed.